ridiculous/duck_puncher/README.md

 [1] pry(main)>
 ```

-Try it out if your feeling frisky!
-However, I noticed it doesn't work well with bigger gems and those with native extensions.
+Pretty cool, right?
+Although, it doesn't work well with bigger gems or those with native extensions.

 ## Install